nymous/pydantic-vault/README.md

 ### Order of priority

-Thanks to the new feature in Pydantic 1.8 that allows you to [customize settings sources][pydantic-basesettings-customsource], you can choose the order of priority you want.
+You can customize settings sources and choose the order of priority you want.

 Here are some examples:
 ```python